-Should any sites be recommended for Phase II testing, additional archeological work and any future commitments would be handled under a Programmatic Agreement among SHPO, the FHWA, ARDOT, and the appropriate Native American tribes.
+Additional archeological work and any future commitments will be handled under the Programmatic Agreement among SHPO, FHWA, ARDOT, and the Osage Nation.
 For sites recommended as eligible for nomination to the NRHP and avoidance is not possible, site-specific treatment plans would be submitted to the SHPO and appropriate Native American tribes for review and comment as specified in the Programmatic Agreement.
-The draft Programmatic Agreement is provided in Appendix J. The Section 106 Programmatic Agreement will be completed and signed prior to the issuance of the FEIS / ROD.
-The appropriate treatment plan would be carried out at the earliest practicable time.
+The fully executed Programmatic Agreement is provided in Appendix J. The appropriate treatment plan would be carried out at the earliest practicable time.